-It's critical to oppose these drastic proposed cuts, and we thank you for sharing your story with us by Friday, Aug 16 Look who's HiringCongress to voice your concerns!
+It's critical to oppose these drastic proposed cuts, and we thank you for sharing your story with us by Friday, Aug.
+16. Looking to take more action?
+Contact Congress to voice your concerns!
+Look Who's Hiring

 Bellevue College Library is seeking a Part-Time Faculty position.